 The last thing you might want to do when something suddenly pops up at work is let it sit there unresolved.
 We’ve definitely been there, so we get it!
 The problem with constantly reacting immediately to a problem is that you’re not giving yourself time to understand the situation in the first place.

 If the building is not physically burning to the ground, chances are you have time to take a moment to formulate a plan.
 Ask yourself:

 - Do I have the capacity to solve this right now?

 - Is there someone I can collaborate with on this?

 - Is this something that keeps happening?

 When you give yourself time to think, you give yourself time to plan.
-Creating a long-term solution that can be utilized in future situations is the ultimate goal with problem-solving.
+Creating a long-term solution that can be utilized in future situations is a great goal to set for your business.

 2. Avoid jumping to conclusions

 It’s rarely effective to start solving a problem before you have all the info you need to work through it.
 When you experience problems that feel like they need to be solved ASAP, your brain can go haywire.
 You could end up wasting time on a solution that’s not even relevant to the issue in the first place.